 Both a typical American diet and a typical weight-loss diet “can be like Miracle-Gro for our fat cells,” notes Ludwig.
 “This is mainly because all the carbs we eat, especially the processed carbs, keep levels of the hormone insulin high.
 And chronically high insulin sends our fat cells into calorie-storage overdrive.”

 Ludwig explains that overstimulated fat cells take on calories so quickly, they actually steal calories that the rest of the body needs to function optimally — so our brains signal us to eat more even as our waistlines expand.
-Ludwig’s solution is to replace some of the carbs we’d typically eat with healthy fat — since dietary fat is the only nutrient that triggers little or no insulin release.
+Ludwig’s solution is to replace some of the carbs we’d typically eat with healthy fat, since dietary fat is the only nutrient that triggers little or no insulin release.
 Fat cells will stop stockpiling calories, “and suddenly the brain senses there is more fuel available for the rest of the body.
 So it turns off hunger and speeds up metabolism,” explains Ludwig.
 “You begin to lose weight with your body’s full cooperation.”

 High-Fat Diet for Weight Loss: How Quickly You Lose

-Some women shed a quick 10-12 pounds, “but for the first few weeks, please don’t focus on the scale,” urges Ludwig.
+Some women shed a quick 10 to 12 pounds, “but for the first few weeks, please don’t focus on the scale,” urges Ludwig.
 “The initial goal is to calm overactive fat cells.
 As you do, hunger decreases quickly and metabolism increases gradually.”
 Other diets are so restrictive, the body fights back, increasing hunger, intensifying cravings and slowing metabolism.
 On Ludwig’s plan, you eventually overtake dieters struggling to cut a lot of calories or carbs.
 “Be patient.
 We want this to be your last diet.
 Our aim is maximum benefits with minimum deprivation.”

 The first two days on Ludwig’s plan, Denise Brown yearned for her normal foods.
 Then came day three.
 “I suddenly wasn’t hungry.
 It felt like freedom,” says the Pennsylvania mom, 42.
 “I never worried about portions, I just ate less because I was so full.
 I lost 50 pounds in six months!”
 Florida grandmother Suzi Koster, 66, also raves.
 “On every other diet, I wanted more, more, more.
 Now I eat full-fat yogurt with almonds, and it holds me for six hours,” marvels the 73-pounds-slimmer Suzi.
 “I’m finally satisfied — and I’m amazed by how much delicious food I eat while still losing weight.
 It has been a life-changing gift.”